hbctraining/DGE_workshop/lessons/07_functional_analysis.md

 # Functional analysis

-The output of RNA-Seq differential expression analysis is a list of significant differentially expressed genes (DEGs).
+The output of RNA-seq differential expression analysis is a list of significant differentially expressed genes (DEGs).
 To gain greater biological insight on the DEGs there are various analyses that can be done:

 - determine whether there is enrichment of known biological functions, interactions, or pathways
 - identify genes' involvement in novel pathways or networks by grouping genes together based on similar trends